-And other religions only accounts for 0.1% population.
+And other religions only account for 0.1% population.

-In Vietnam, Confucianism is a way of life rather than religious beliefs.
-The teachings have encouraged the fond of learning, love for the society and love for family.
-Besides that, ancestor worship is another tradition of Vietnamese; there are shrine and altar of a family ancestor in every home, even for people with Catholics beliefs as long as there are no superstitious practices.
+In Vietnam, Confucianism is a way of life rather than a religious belief.
+The teachings have encouraged fondness for learning, love for society, and love for family.
+Besides that, ancestor worship is another tradition of the Vietnamese; there are shrines and altars of a family ancestor in every home, even for people with Catholic beliefs as long as there are no superstitious practices.
 The death memorials are held every year with the appropriate offerings like food that the ancestors liked.
 The wedding ceremony can also take place in front of the altar to receive blessings and approval.

 Read more on Religions in Vietnam.

 It is not uncommon for children to stay with their parents even after high school graduation or getting married.
 Families of three or even four generations living together are not rare, even though this trend is starting to change, as young Vietnamese – the Millennials and their next generations - are joining in the global citizenship trend, moving around the world or in the country to study and work.